nathanielc/minecraft-multi-server/README.md

 WORLD=http://minecraft.example.com/myworld.zip
 ```

-Now everytime the server is started is will download a fresh copy of the world and launch it.
+Now every time the server is started, it will download a fresh copy of the world and launch it.
-Without the `EPHEMERAL` var the world will only be downloaded to first time.
+Without the `EPHEMERAL` var the world will only be downloaded the first time.

 ## Backups